top of page

 • Cognitive-Behavioral Therapy (CBT): Utilizing CBT techniques to identify and modify negative thought patterns and behaviors that contribute to emotional distress.

-• Creative art therapy: Integrating expressive arts such as music, theater, art, and play to facilitate emotional expression and self-exploration.
+• Creative Art Therapy: Integrating expressive arts such as music, theater, art, and play to facilitate emotional expression and self-exploration.

 • Mindfulness: Incorporating mindfulness-based techniques to promote present-moment awareness, reduce stress, and enhance overall well-being.